non-profit management

 U.S. Green Building Council

 The U.S. Green Building Council (USGBC) is transforming the way buildings and communities are designed, built, and operated through a variety of avenues, including the LEED® Green Building Rating System™ and numerous education initiatives.
-High Noon worked with USGBC to develop and implement the inaugural year of its Excellence in Green Building Education Awards Program and is now at work on year two of the program.
-In year one, High Noon:
+High Noon worked with USGBC to develop and implement the inaugural year of its Excellence in Green Building Education Awards Program.
+High Noon:

 Communications and Marketing